walmartlabs/lacinia/docs/tutorial/init-schema.rst

 user namespace
 --------------

+.. sidebar:: Not too much!

+   An annoyance with putting code into the ``user`` namespace is that you can't start a new REPL unless and until the ``user`` namespace loads.
+   Every so often, you have to go in and comment everything out just to get a REPL running, to start debugging an error elsewhere.

 A key advantage of Clojure is REPL-oriented development: we want to be able to run our code through its paces almost as soon as we've written it.